wp-plugins/wptouch/readme.txt

 == Changelog ==

 = Version 1.9.21 =
-* Added: touchstart JS for supported devices (speeds up interface responsiveness)
+* Added: touchstart JavaScript for supported devices (speeds up interface responsiveness)
 * Changed: More style adjustments in a few places, better Android compatibility
 * Fixed: An issue which could output site urls on single posts
 * Using CSS-generated comment bubbles for supported devices for crispness and clarity
 * Fixed: Incorrect detection of BlackBerry Torch
-* Fixed: An issue that prevent login from the header
+* Fixed: An issue that prevented login from the header

 = Version 1.9.20 =
 * Added: Option to disable comments on posts completely in WPtouch